RE-PO: Robust Enhanced Policy Optimization as a General Framework for LLM Alignment: Related work

 \section{Related work}

 \paragraph{LLM alignment with hard preference labels.} The standard paradigm for aligning Large Language models (LLMs) with human values is Reinforcement Learning from Human Feedback (RLHF), which involves training a reward model and then fine-tuning the policy against it \citep{christiano2017deep, ouyang2022training}.
 To mitigate the complexity and instability of this multi-stage process, a family of simpler, direct alignment algorithms has emerged \citep{rafailov2023direct, azar2023general, meng2024simpo, hong2024orpo}.
 These methods bypass the explicit reward modeling stage by optimizing a direct classification-style loss on the preference data.
 However, a critical limitation shared by these methods is their reliance on hard preference labels.
 This approach models human feedback as a definitive, binary choice, treating every label with equal and absolute confidence.
-Consequently, it is highly vulnerable to the significant label noise present in real-world datasets, as standard loss functions can lead models to overfit to corrupted labels \citep{natarajan2013learning, zhang2018generalized}.
+Consequently, it is highly vulnerable to the significant label noise present in real-world datasets, as standard loss functions can lead models to overfit to corrupted labels \citep{natarajan2013learning, zhang2018generalized, frenay2013classification}.
 A simple annotation error, such as an accidental misclick, is given the same weight as a deliberate, high-quality judgment.
-This inability to distinguish between reliable feedback and noise means that the model's performance degrades significantly as the error rate increases \citep{frenay2013classification, gao2024impact}.
-In contrast, a soft preference label approach, which models preferences probabilistically, can better handle this uncertainty.
-By assigning a confidence score or weight to each label, the model can learn to rely more on high-quality signals while down-weighting probable noise \citep{muller2019does, song2024preference}.
-This is the core advantage of our work; LCPO outperforms prior methods because its soft-label framework explicitly models and mitigates the impact of label noise, leading to a more robust and effective alignment.
+This inability to distinguish between reliable feedback and noise means that the model's performance degrades significantly as the error rate increases \citep{frenay2013classification, gao2024impact}. \rebuttal{In contrast, soft-label approaches that represent preferences probabilistically can better accommodate uncertainty in feedback by assigning confidence scores or weights to individual labels \citep{muller2019does, song2024preference}.
+By allowing the learning algorithm to rely on high-quality signals while down-weighting noise, such approaches provide a natural path toward robust preference alignment.
+This is precisely the perspective adopted by our RE-PO framework, which replaces hard labels with EM-estimated soft confidences.}